With steely nerves, an 11-year-old boy armed with a shotgun saved his family from a charging brown bear when he put the beast down mere feet away.

 With a presence of mind and nerves of steel, 11-year-old Elliot Clark stood his ground as a charging brown bear barreled through two adults and ran straight for him.
 Young Elliot was armed with a shotgun loaded with birdshot and fired multiple times at the bear at point blank range.

-Reports indicate that Clark was hiking with three family members to a fishing hole in Game Creek a few miles south of Hoonah, Alaska on Chichagof Island.
+This incident happened in 2017 and reports indicate that Clark was hiking with three family members to a fishing hole in Game Creek a few miles south of Hoonah, Alaska on Chichagof Island.
 Elliot was walking in a procession that included his uncle Craig Stoltzfus, his great-uncle Stoltzfus' father, a cousin and three dogs.

 Stoltzfus and Elliot were the only armed members of the party but when a large brown bear burst from the undergrowth it immediately knocked Stoltzfus and his father to the side of the trail as it charged for Elliot and his cousin.

 "There was four of them in a line.
 My son was third," Elliot's father Lucas Clark told the Juneau Empire.
 "The bear came down the trail at them, fella in the front, who was his uncle, the bear was on him so quickly that he didn't have time to take his rifle off his shoulder."

 Elliot raised his shotgun and fired a load of birdshot into the bear.